AkiraOS implements a multi-layered security architecture combining WASM sandboxing with custom capability-based access control.

 - Try to extract embedded

-<app_name>.jsonin same directory - If neither found, use default minimal capabilities
+<app_name>.jsonin same directory. - If neither found, use default minimal capabilities.

 Threat Model